Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Conclusions

 $\bullet$ \textit{$\mathcal{N}=2$ AdS supergravity}

 The transformation laws of $\mathcal{N}=2$ conformal supergravity superfields \eqref{eq: sc G++M} with respect to the rigid superconformal transformations fully specify their transformation laws with respect to $\mathcal{N}=2$ AdS supersymmetry $\mathfrak{osp}(2|4) \subset \mathfrak{su}(2,2|2)$.
-This property, combined with the ideas of a recent work \cite{Ivanov:2025jdp}, can be used to construct $\mathcal{N}=2$ AdS supergravity in harmonic superspace.
+This property, combined with the ideas of a recent work \cite{Ivanov:2025jdp} (see also \cite{Gargett:2025xcg}), can be utilized to construct $\mathcal{N}=2$ AdS supergravity in harmonic superspace.

 \acknowledgments

 This work was partially supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS'', grant \verb|#| 25-1-1-10-4 .